-Finding health care while having little to no money is difficult for older adults living on fixed incomes.
-While Medicaid, a federal-state public insurance program, helps people with fewer resources afford medical care, it may be harder to qualify if your limited income is still too high to qualify for Medicaid.
-You may need to do what's called a "Medicaid spend down" to become eligible.
+Older adults living on fixed incomes often struggle to afford the health care they need.
+Medicaid, a government health insurance program administered by states, helps people with limited means afford medical care and other services.
+But it may be harder to qualify if your limited income is still too high to qualify for Medicaid.
+You may need to do what's called a "Medicaid spend-down program" to become eligible.

 For example: Imagine you’re on Medicare, a federal health insurance program for older adults, and your state’s Medicaid income limit is $2,000 a month.
-If your monthly income is $2,200, you must spend the $200 difference on health care costs, such as your Medicare premium.
-If you spent $250, Medicaid would pay the extra $50.1
+If your monthly income is $2,200, you must spend the $200 difference on health care costs, such as your Medicare premiums, deductibles, copayments, and other appoved medical costs.1

-Spend-down programs may go by different names depending on where you live, such as “excess income program,” “surplus income program,” or “medically needy program.”2 State Medicaid programs also have different spend-down periods.
-This means you may need to spend down anywhere from one to six months’ difference of your income and the Medicaid income limit.3
+Spend-down programs may go by different names depending on where you live, such as “excess income program,” “surplus income program,” or “medically needy program.”2 States with Medicaid spend-down programs use different budget periods, typically ranging from one to six months.
+During that period, you may need to incur medical expenses equal to the difference between your income and your state's Medicaid income limit before you can qualify for coverage.3

 How do I qualify for a Medicaid spend down?

-Medically needy programs, for example, may restrict eligibility further to people who are age 65 or older, have a disability, or are blind.4 They also determine a person’s spend down using a state “medically needy income limit” based on the person’s cost of living and how many people live with them.4 For example: If a person’s income is $800, but their medically needy income limit is $300, they’ll need to spend down $500 to be eligible for Medicaid.
+Medically needy programs, for instance, may restrict eligibility further to people who are age 65 or older, have a disability, or are blind.4 They also determine a person’s spend-down using a state “medically needy income limit” based on the person’s cost of living and how many people live with them.4 If your income is above your state's medically needy income limit, you may still qualify for Medicaid if you have enough medical expenses.
+For example, if your income is $800 and the limit is $300, you may need to incur $500 in qualifying medical costs before Medicaid coverage begins.

 How do I apply for a spend-down program?

 If your state Medicaid office tells you that your income is too high for Medicaid, ask them if there is a spend-down option.
 If there is, your state may have a separate application.
-Check with your local office on documents you’ll need, and whether you can apply online or in person.
+Check with your local Medicaid office to see what documents you’ll need, and whether you should apply online or in person.

 What expenses qualify for Medicaid spend down?

-Examples of health care-related expenses to spend down your income on include:5
+Examples of health care-related expenses you can use to spend down your income:

-Keep copies of medical bills and receipts for any health care-related purchases to show your state Medicaid office proof of what counted toward your spend-down period.
+Keep copies of medical bills and receipts for any health care-related purchases.
+These will serve as proof of expense during your spend-down period.

 What income can I spend down?

-In addition to your salary or wages, a state Medicaid program may consider the following as sources of income:6
+In addition to your salary or wages, a state Medicaid program may consider the following as sources of income:5

 - Social Security retirement payments